tucanos and pytucanos

 Edge length in metric space

-In order to compute the length of an edge , logarithmic interpolation is considered along the edge leading to: with and .
+In order to compute the length of an edge , logarithmic interpolation is considered along the edge.
+It can be shown that it is equivalent to a geometric interpolation of the physical length prescribed by the metric F. Alauzet, leading to: with and .

 Element quality in metric space